 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

 A hillbilly sharpshooter becomes one of the most celebrated American heroes of WWI when he single-handedly attacks and captures a German position using the same strategy as in turkey shoot.
 Written by

 Keith Loh <email@example.com>

 As General John J. Pershing is shown awarding York the MEDAL OF HONOR, he says that York is being awarded The Congressional Medal of Honor, which is incorrect.
 As the award citation includes the phrase "in the name of Congress", it is sometimes erroneously called the Congressional Medal of Honor; however, the official name of the medal is, and has always been, MEDAL OF HONOR.
-As the highest ranking American Army officer of that time, General John J. Pershing would certainly have known that, and would not have made that mistake at the actual award ceremony.
+As the highest ranking American Army officer of that time, General John J. Pershing would certainly have known that, and would not have made that mistake at Alvin C. York's actual award ceremony.
 See more »

 53 of 61 people found this review helpful.

 Was this review helpful to you?